 Vlogging continues to rise, both in terms of viewership and creators.
 With a lot of people having nothing else to do in their homes, they are either watching more vlogs or even trying to start their own.

 Vlogging has once again gained momentum, especially this year, when most people are turning to vlogs to fill the void of the lack of social events and activities due to the Coronavirus pandemic.

 What is great about vlogging is that it can pretty much cover any topic under the sun.
 Vlogs can cover travel, fashion, food, tech, gaming and even a lot more.

-A lot of different brands are also taking advantage of the ongoing success of vlogging because it adds a layer of humanity to your brand and allows you to present a more natural way of talking about your products.
+A lot of different brands are also taking advantage of the ongoing success of vlogging.
+This is because vlogging adds a layer of humanity and presents a natural way for you to promote your products.